alenstein/alx-project-nexus/README.md

 | [`alx-backend-graphql_crm`](https://www.github.com/alenstein/alx-backend-graphql_crm) | Task Automation & GraphQL | GraphQL, Celery, django-cron, Crontab |
 | [`ALXprodev-advanced_git`](https://www.github.com/alenstein/ALXprodev-advanced_git) | Version Control | Git Workflows, Branching Strategies |
 | [`ALXprodev-Devops`](https://www.github.com/alenstein/ALXprodev-Devops) | Shell Scripting & Automation | Bash, API Automation, Data Processing |

+# Capstone project - E_Commerce Backend

+## Overview

+This project involves  developing a robust backend system to support an e-commerce product catalog.
+The main aim it to be able to handle all product data management, implementing secure user authentication, and building a comprehensive API.
+This project simulates a real-world development environment, challenging students to prioritise scalability, security, and performance in their implementation.

+## Project Goals

+The primary objectives  are:

+* **Build CRUD APIs:** Construct and document APIs for managing products, categories, and user authentication.

+* **Implement Core E-commerce Logic:** Implement robust logic for efficient product discovery, including filtering, sorting, and pagination.

+* **Optimize the Database:** Design and optimize a high-performance relational database schema to support seamless and fast queries.

+## Technologies to be Used

+The  following technology stack will be utilized to complete the project:

+* **Django:** To build the scalable backend framework.

+* **PostgreSQL:** As the relational database for optimized performance.

+* **JWT (JSON Web Tokens):** For implementing secure user authentication.

+* **Swagger / OpenAPI:** To document and test the completed APIs.

+## Key Features and Deliverables

+The final implementation will include the following key features:

+### 1. CRUD Operations

+* Complete Create, Read, Update, and Delete (CRUD) operations for products and categories.

+* Secure user authentication and management features (e.g., registration, login, profile management) using JWT.

+### 2. Advanced API Features

+* **Filtering and Sorting:** The API will allow users to filter products by category and sort them by price.

+* **Pagination:** paginated responses will be implemented o ensure the backend can efficiently handle large product datasets.

+### 3. API Documentation

+* **Swagger** will be used to generate comprehensive API documentation.

+* A final deliverable will be to publish these API docs in a hosted format, making them easily consumable by a potential frontend team.